SansGuidon/bookmarks/README.md

 * [John Allspaw](https://www.slideshare.net/jallspaw/10-deploys-per-day-dev-and-ops-cooperation-at-flickr/49-httpwwwickrcomphotoschrisdag2286198568_Respect_other_peoples_expertise) - (2009) [Slides] 10+ Deploys Per Day: Dev and Ops Cooperation at Flickr
 * [Patrick Debois](https://fr.slideshare.net/jedi4ever/devops-the-war-is-over-if-you-want-it/108-Systems_ThinkingOptimize_the_whole_notjust) - (2010) [Slides] Devops: The War is over - If you want it
 * [Ian Miell](https://zwischenzugs.com/2017/10/23/a-checklist-for-docker-in-the-enterprise-updated/) - A Checklist for Docker in the Enterprise (Updated)
+* [Blueprint](http://devstructure.com/blueprint/) - a config mgmt tool that reverse-engineers servers by figuring out what you've done manually, commit them to git + generates code that can replicate your efforts

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog